UMars

 - U

-If the ruler of Accomplishment opposes Mars, the chart receives a narrow extravagance note.
+If the ruler of Accomplishment opposes Mars, the chart receives an extravagance indication.

 Valens Jupiter ruling Daimon with Mars in superior aspect